-We provide product warranties for all our product lines, which primarily range from 30 days to three years.
+We provide product warranties for all our product lines, which primarily range from 30 days to five years.
 The Company also provides limited lifetime warranties for certain products, which limit the end-user's remedy to the repair or replacement of the defective product during its lifetime, as well as warranties for certain vehicle security products for the life of the vehicle for the original owner.
 To support our warranties, we have independent warranty centers in the United States and Europe.
 Our customer service group, along with our Company websites, provide product information, answer questions, and serve as a technical hotline for installation help for end-users and customers.
+We also offer the option for customers to purchase third-party extended warranties for certain products, for which we assume no liability for related repairs and services.